Effective May 6, 2020.

 - Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.
 (Throw used tissues in the trash.)

-- Please be very careful not to sneeze or cough on bags.
+- Please always wear a mask and never sneeze or cough on bags.

 - Avoid touching your eyes, nose, and mouth.